MGCarta/oncovi/README.md

 The resources and scripts required to run OncoVI without OncoKB are provided in this repository.
 This would allow users to run OncoVI without requiring access to the licensed OncoKB resource.

 ## OncoVI issues
-Please, help us to improve OncoVI by describing your bug/issue in detail
+Please, help us to improve OncoVI by describing your bug/issue in detail.

 ## License
 The MIT license file applies to only the scripts within this repository.